Philip Ruddock: Third term in government and retirement, 2013–2016

-Ruddock was named the Chief Government Whip in the House of Representatives in the Abbott Government, which took office on 18 September 2013.
+Ruddock was named the Chief Government Whip in the House of Representatives in the Abbott government, which took office on 18 September 2013.

 Ruddock was replaced as Chief Government Whip by Queensland MP Scott Buchholz on 13 February 2015.

 On 27 May 2015, Ruddock was appointed to the new office of Special Envoy for Citizenship and Community Engagement.
 The office was created in the wake of controversial proposals by the government to strip sole Australian nationals of their citizenship.

 On 8 February 2016, Ruddock announced that he would not contest the next federal election and would be retiring from politics.

-On the 8 February 2016, Foreign Minister Julie Bishop announced that Ruddock would be appointed Australia's first special envoy for human rights.
+On 8 February 2016, Foreign Minister Julie Bishop announced that Ruddock would be appointed Australia's first special envoy for human rights.

-Post parliamentary career
+Post-parliamentary career

-Ruddock has served as the Special Envoy for Human Rights since 8 February 2016.
-During this period he has represented Australia abroad for the promotion and protections of Human Rights.
+Ruddock was appointed the Australian Special Envoy for Human Rights on 8 February 2016.
+During this period he represented Australia abroad for the promotion and protections of human rights.

-In August 2017, Ruddock announced his candidacy for Mayor of Hornsby Shire and was elected on 9 September 2017.
+In August 2017, Ruddock announced his candidacy for Mayor of Hornsby Shire and was declared elected on 16 September 2017.

 In November 2017, Ruddock accepted an invitation from the Prime Minister, Malcolm Turnbull, to chair a review of religious freedoms in Australia in light of the Australian Marriage Law Postal Survey and the introduction into federal parliament a private member's bill to enact the Marriage Amendment (Definition and Religious Freedoms) Act 2017.

 In February 2018, Ruddock was elected as the state president of the Liberal Party NSW Division.

+In August 2024 Ruddock lost Liberal Party pre-selection for the position of Mayor for the 2024 Local Government election and retired at the same election.

 Personal life

-Ruddock is married to Heather.
-They have two children, Kirstie and Caitlin.
+Ruddock is married with two children.

 Ruddock's daughters found it difficult to reconcile their father's hard line on immigration with the values of compassion they were raised with.